madwings/InsaneDB/readme.rst

 *******************

 | This repo contains in-development code.
-| The library is still in alpha mode.
-No official release yet.
+| No official release yet.
 | Use at your own risk.

 **************************